Skip to main content

 2. Apply your changes.

-vcluster create --upgrade VCLUSTER_NAME -n VCLUSTER_NAMESPACE -f vcluster.yaml
+vcluster create --upgrade my-vcluster -n team-x -f vcluster.yaml

 Delete vCluster

-Deleting a vCluster instance also deletes all objects within and all states related to the vCluster.
+Deleting a vCluster also deletes all resources within the virtual cluster and all states related to the vCluster.
 If the namespace on the host cluster was created by the vCluster CLI, then that namespace is also deleted.

 vcluster delete my-vcluster --namespace team-x